 The Regional Water Board, in setting waste discharge requirements, will consider, among other things, the potential impact on beneficial uses within the area of influence of the discharge, the existing quality of receiving waters, and the appropriate water quality objectives.
 The Regional Water Board will make a finding as to the beneficial uses to be protected within the area of influence of the discharge and establish waste discharge requirements to protect those uses and to meet water quality objectives.
-Nos.
-87-I 13, 89-I 31, and 92-135 describe the policy of the Regional Water Board regarding the specific types of waste discharge for which it will waive issuance of waste discharge requirements. resolutions are included in the Appendix Section of this Plan.
+Resolution Nos.
+87-113, 89-131, and 92-135 describe the policy of the Regional Water Board regarding the specific types of waste discharge for which it will waive issuance of waste discharge requirements.
+These resolutions are included in the Appendix Section of this Plan.

 The water quality objectives for the Region refer to several classes of waters.
-Ocean waters are waters of the Pacific Ocean outside of enclosed bays, estuaries, and coastal lagoons, and within the territorial (3 mile) limit.
+Ocean waters are waters of the Pacific Ocean outside of enclosed bays, lagoons, and within the estuaries. and coastal territorial (3 mile) limit.
 Bays are indentations along the coast which include oceanic waters within distinct headlands or harbor works whose narrowest opening is less than 75 percent of the greatest dimension of the enclosed portion of the bay; this definition includes only Crescent City Harbor in the Klamath River Basin, and Humboldt Bay and Bodega Bay in the North Coastal Basin.
 Estuaries are waters at the mouths of streams which serve as mixing zones for freshwater and seawater; they generally extend from the upstream limit of tidal action to a bay or open ocean.
-The principal estuarine areas of the Region are at the mouths of the Smith and Klamath Rivers and Lakes Earl and Talawa, and at the mouths of the Eel, Noyo, and Russian Rivers.
-Inland waters include all surface waters and groundwaters of the basin not included in the definitions of ocean waters, enclosed bays, or estuaries.
+The principal estuarine areas of the Region are at the mouths of the Smith and Klamath Rivers and Lakes waters and groundwaters of the basin not included in the definitions of ocean waters, enclosed bays, or estuaries.
 Interstate waters include all rivers, streams, and lakes which flow across or form part of a state boundary.
 Groundwaters are any subsurface bodies of water which are beneficially used or usable.
 They include perched water if such water is used or usable or is hydraulically continuous with used or usable water.